 After 75 years of investing, what he is still most excited about is investing and his companies.
 That was nice to see.

 #7 (last one): His picture will be on Cherry Coke cans in China.

-The entire Q&A is located here.
+The entire Q&A and my complete summary are located here.

 - Warren Buffett Q&A with Peking University (February 17, 2017)

 - I Took 20 Chinese Students to Meet Warren Buffett.
 Here’s What Happened (Part 1 here, Part 2 here, Part 3 is here)

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.